#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 Conflict.

 Our elder team became increasingly divided on various issues.
 Things we thought we agreed on became disagreements.
 Some could be overlooked as petty preferences.
 Others were of great significance and would have entailed a significant theological shift for our church.
 This ongoing conflict lasted just under two years and was incredibly difficult.
 I may never forget the sleepless nights, the tense meetings, and the moments of doubt that crept in.
+This was a season of intense anger management in the Bible in practice.

 However, God used that season to sanctify me in ways I never would have imagined.
 He smoothed the sharp edges off my character that I didn’t realize I had.
 He exposed idols.
 He increased my reliance on him.
 He convicted me of sin.
 He humbled me (privately and publicly).
 He granted me endurance.
 He sharpened my thinking.
 He equipped me in ways I didn’t know I needed to be equipped.
 None of which would have happened apart from that prolonged season of conflict.

 In short, God used conflict (that nobody wanted, no less) for my good and the good of our church.
 This is the promise of Romans 8:28 in action.
 God takes what we would avoid and uses it for our good and his glory.
 Conflict, though painful, is never wasted in God’s economy.
+This is why we seek Biblical steps for reconciliation and dealing with difficult people.

 Discussion Questions: